 Every teen has his own timetable for blossoming into an independent person.
 Real independence includes close relationships with others, and it never needs to include rebelliousness.
 It is NOT healthy for your child to feel that you’re pushing him into independence — that only leads to him becoming overly dependent on the peer group for validation.
-If he isn’t ready to go to sleep away camp for a month, then he isn’t ready.
+If he isn’t ready to go to a sleep-away camp for a month, then he isn’t ready.
 Sooner or later, he will be.
 Respect his timetable.

 If you’ve raised your child without punishment, he will almost certainly be close to you.
 Because he doesn’t want to damage the trust between you, he won’t lie to you, and he won’t usually infringe on your limits.
 If he does, ask him how he can make repairs, including repairing your trust.